EpiphanyPrinting/Qidi-Plus-4-Bed-plate-object-detection/README.md

-# I HAVE BROKE SOMETHING AND IT IS O LONGER CANCELING THE PRINT.
+# I HAVE BROKE SOMETHING AND IT IS NO LONGER CANCELING THE PRINT.
 DO NOT USE CURRENTLY.

 # Qidi-Plus-4-Bed-plate-object-detection
 This is a mod for the Qidi plus 4 to detect if there is a current object on the build plate.
 This is to prevent starting prints with a print on the bed or without the build plate installed.